OneAimlessRobot/emotionstreamer_pub/code/README.md

 with full path.

 Also:
-for the download and upload commands, at either side, directories get recursively created if they dont exist.
+for the download command,
+at either side,
+directories get recursively created if they dont exist.

-4- conf.
+3- conf.

 simple.
 it fetches the configuration file from the server.